mimikgit/cocoapod-EdgeClientLibrary/README.md

 ## License

-Developers can get their edge trial license by following this [tutorial](https://devdocs.mimik.com/tutorials/02-index).
+Developers can get their developer edge license by following this [tutorial](https://devdocs.mimik.com/tutorials/02-index).

-For details about a full enterprise edge license please contact [mimik support](https://mimik.com/contact-us/).
+For details about a full edge license please contact [mimik support](https://mimik.com/contact-us/).